 Central Penn believes in graduate success.
 We make every effort to help you in your job search.
 The Career Services Director works with you in the preparation of your resume and cover letter, assists you with interviewing techniques, and points out career opportunities.
-Central Penn annually hosts two career expos and a summer part-time job fair.
-The online career center, a web-based job matching system, is available to assist you in your job search.
-Employers prefer Central Penn graduates because of their in-depth career education, hands-on training, and professional demeanor.
+Central Penn annually hosts a career expo and a summer part-time job fair.
+In addition, Central Penn students are encouraged to attend the CPEC Job and Internship Fair each February.
+The online career center, a webbased job matching system, is available to assist you in your job search.
+Employers prefer Central Penn graduates because of their indepth career education, hands-on training, and professional demeanor.